 Martin Tärnrot demonstrates how to enhance the appearance of ready-made plastic buildings.
-At swap meets, markets, and on eBay, you can buy built plastic kits at low cost compared to buying the kits and building them on your own.
-But many of these have two problems: too much glue, and they are not painted.
-By doing a little work, you can save money and have good-looking buildings for your layout.
+At swap meets, markets, and on eBay, you can buy pre-built plastic kits at a low cost compared to buying the kits and building them yourself.
+But many of these have two problems: they have too much glue, and they are not painted.
+With a little work, however, you can save money and have good-looking buildings for your layout.

-Also sometimes you can find ready-made built kits that are no longer available and that fit into your prototype.
+Sometimes you can also find ready-made built kits that are no longer available and that fit into your prototype.
 With some easy fixes, you’ll have buildings that look right.
 Let’s get started on weathering plastic model buildings.

 PAINTING THE ROOF